(Last Updated on : 25/09/2019)

 had taught and settled two martial Naga princes, which was placed there by the God Indra

-The sea goddess also forecasts that Bhikshu Arava?a A?igal in her local town will teach Manimekala further.
+also forecasts that Bhikshu Aravaa Aigal in her local town will teach Manimekala further.
 Manimekalai then used the mantra

 which the sea goddess had given her.
-She then becomes a Buddhist nun or Bhikshuni and practices to rid her from the repression of birth and death
+She then became a Buddhist nun or Bhikshuni and practiced to get rid from the repression of birth and death

 and attain Nirvana